Posted in Drunk Driving Charges on August 22, 2014

 Also, a police officer must have a valid reason to stop you if you are driving.
 He or she cannot do so based on arbitrary factors.
 Additional matters, such as the administering of field sobriety tests, must also be done properly.
 Even the failure to advise someone of his or her rights upon arrest can damage a prosecution’s case for drunk driving.

 If you are ever charged with drunk driving or another DUI offense, it is imperative that your attorney ensures that law enforcement personnel prove each and every element of their accusations against you.
-Your attorney’s knowledge of and experience with the relevant laws of Arizona is key in this regard.
+Your attorney’s knowledge of and experience with the relevant laws and Arizona DUI penalties is key in this regard.

-If you would like to learn more about defending yourself from a DUI charge, we encourage you to examine our webpage for more information.
+If you would like to learn more about defending yourself from a DUI charge in Glendale, we encourage you to examine our webpage for more information.